josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🔊_protecting_the_sound_of_the_voice.md

 Example keys appear in the Verification Schema below.
 This ensures that even if fragments circulate independently, the **sovereign voice remains cryptographically traceable** to its originator.

+Verification here is not an institutional stamp; it is a self-issued credential that fixes authorship on the survivor’s terms.

 ---

 ## 6️⃣ Counter-Discrediting Applications